 I'm just going to admit up front that I think hot camp food is overrated.
 It’s messy, time-intensive, and often less appetizing than most people are willing to admit.
 (Freeze-dried entrees are not tasty.
 They’re just not.)

 Yes, if you have the time, it can be fun to cook up a big elaborate meal on the trail.
 And yes, hot food does warm the soul after a long day in the saddle (until it’s time to do the dishes.)
-But sometimes it’s also nice leave the stove, fuel, and mess kit at home and save time, space and arguably weight by packing cold meals (unless you eat only freeze-dried food).
-Here are a few staples that can get you a long way:
+But sometimes it’s also nice to leave the stove, fuel, and mess kit at home and save time, space and arguably weight by packing cold meals.
+Here are a few staples that can get you a long way.

 They stay fresh longer than bread, hold up better than bread, and are just as wholesome and delicious whether whole or condensed (that is, smashed into a space-saving pancake.)

 It’s like oatmeal, only less gooey and much easier to prepare.
 It also comes with tasty add-ins such as raisins and almonds, and can double as an on-the-go snack.

 Mix with water and add to the granola for a more “complete” breakfast.
 This requires a bowl and spoon so in my book straddles the line between quick food and cooking.

 A quick and tasty form of condensed carbohydrates that can be turned into delicious wraps with the simple addition of a protein source such as tuna, some snack tidbits such as dried cranberries and almonds, and of course cheese.

 So delicious that they work any time of the day.

 One of the most energy-efficient forms of quick food available.
 A jar of peanut butter contains more than 2,000 calories and can double as an emergency food source.
 Also, it's delicious on tortillas.